 it's called Denial, which can ultimately prove deadly.

-Borderline projects their (disowned) negative features onto you.
+Borderline projects their disowned, unsavory features onto you.

 You are basically the mirror or movie screen, upon which they can

-visualize their own unfavorable traits.
-They may even accuse you
+view their own denied/discarded traits.
+They could even accuse you

-Borderlines are too broken/fractured to claim any less than
+are too broken/fractured to claim any less than perfect

 is not exclusive to Borderline Personality Disorder.
 Nons have this

 trait too, when they feel a need to assign their own normal/positive

 facets to a domineering, cruel BPD partner whom they swear is

 to acknowledge and accommodate one's own darkness, derails